pmeeny/CI-MS3-FootballMemories/README.md

 8. Edit Memory: This page allows a user to edit a memory they have created
 9. Delete Memory: This button allows a user to delete a memory they have created
 10. Profile: This page displays user information and allows the user to update their profile
-11. Dashboard: This page displays statistics about the number of users, memories, comments
+11. Dashboard: This page displays statistics about the number of users, tournaments memories, comments
 12. Tournaments: This page displays the tournaments that have been created by the admin user.
 An admin user can add/edit or delete a tournament
 13. Add Tournament: This page allows an admin user to add a football tournament
 14. Edit Tournament: This page allows an admin user to edit a football tournament